Litima/alx-zero_day/README.md

-This is the beginning of my journey to become a fullstack software engineer as an ALX student
+This is the beginning of my journey to become a full-stack engineer as an ALX student